ionic-team/ionic-portals/website/docs/for-android/how-to/advanced-configuration.md

 ### Android

 Individual Portals can be configured by providing a `capacitor.config.json` in the Portal web assets directory within the `assets` directory of your Android project.
+For example: if you have a Portal called "chat" you would place the config file in `assets/chat/capacitor.config.json`.

 :::note
 Each Portal may have its own config file.